Neuroscience

 Teaching

-Students are expected to teach for two semesters, usually in their second year.
+Students are required to teach half time for two semesters, usually in their second year.

 Dissertation and FPO